Flo-Wo/excel-workflow/README.md

 # Workflow for measurement uncertainty

 This is a program to return the Gauss' notation of values and their uncertainties.

-For example, let v be the value and u(v) his uncertainty
+For example, let v be the value and u(v) his uncertainty:

 v = 6,1819E-06